Mircea-s-classes/intro-to-github-fundamentals-allison10842/WhatILearned.md

 I learned that Github is a way to organize and collaborate on files for a project.
 It's a bit intimidating but the concept of what I'll be doing with this seems quite simple.
 I'm sure with Chatgpt by my side I'll understand this in no time.

+I am editing this to practice making a pull request!